 Hurricanes rally to edge Canadiens 4-3 in shootout

+MONTREAL — Jesperi Kotkaniemi has two goals and one assist in three games against his former team, but Tuesday night felt a little bit sweeter.

-MONTREAL — Under a rain of boos, former Montreal Canadien Jesperi Kotkaniemi scored the winning shootout goal and the Carolina Hurricanes defeated the Canadiens 4-3 on Tuesday.
+Under a rain of boos, the former Montreal forward scored the winning shootout goal and the Carolina Hurricanes defeated the Canadiens 4-3 in comeback fashion.

+“Not bad,” he said with a grin when asked how the goal felt.
+“I’ll try to be as respectful as I can, you know, but it’s special to get that one here.”

+The 22-year-old, who joined the Canes after agreeing to a one-year, $6.1 million offer sheet in 2021, said he’s gotten used to the boos from the Bell Centre fans.

 Alex Belzile and Michael Pezzetta each had a goal and assist for the Canadiens, while Mike Hoffman netted a single.
 Chris Tierney chipped in with two assists.